 1949 Christine Chinkin born Kent, England.
 Professor of international law, London School of Economics.
 Member of UN Human Rights Council Gaza Fact-Finding Mission, 2009; member of UN Kosovo Human Rights Advisory Panel, 2010-present.

 1949 Dubravka Ugrešić born Kutina, Croatia, Yugoslavia.
 Croatian writer.
-Opposed Balkan War and militant nationalism, 1991; exiled, 1993; opposed NATO bombing.
+Opposed Balkan War and militant nationalism, 1991; exiled, 1993.

 1950 Esther Benbassa born Istanbul, Turkey.
 French-Jewish historian and politician.
 Awarded Seligman Human Rights Prize for work against racism, 2006; elected French senator, 2011.